-This course provides an introduction to artificial intelligence (AI) and its latest development.
-Topics include genetic algorithms, ant colony optimization, computer vision, natural language processing, neural networks, reinforcement learning, and deep learning.
+This course provides opportunities to learn the elements and techniques of artificial intelligence and how they apply to daily life.
+Concepts and methods are illustrated with real-world applications.
 This course is co-listed with CS 4700.
-Prerequisite(s): (CS 1400 or MATH 2410) and CS 2300.
+Prerequisite(s): (CS 2400 or MATH 2410) and CS 2300.
 An additional fee is associated with this course.